derekzacharias/cyberlab/README.md

 # The following instructions are for building a cyber lab where you can learn about information technology and cyber security.
-## There is a draw.io network diagram of the physical infrastructure that will get you going.
+### Cyber Lab Physical Diagram.drawio is a network diagram of the physical infrastructure that will get you going.
-## I have made every attempt to cut costs a use free resources if necessary.
+### I have made every attempt to cut costs and use free open-source resources where I could.
 ```
 The DockerAndApps.sh script will install docker, docker-compose, Portainer, juice-shop.```